Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 model.matrix(y ~ x + I(x**2), data = dd)
 ```

 This, of course, is a problem since we are interested in predicting response variables exactly when we do not have them.
+Ironically, considering that the model matrix never actually contains the response variable; nevertheless, this is how R works.

+To remove the response variable from a formula, before we construct a model matrix, we need to use the function `delete.response`.
+Unfortunately, this function does not work directly on formulas, but on so-called "terms" objects.
+We can translate a formula into its terms using the `terms` function.
+So to remove the terms from a formula, we need this construction:

 ```r
 delete.response(terms(y ~ x))
 ```

+The result is a `terms` object, but since the `terms` class is a specialisation of the `formula` class, we can use it directly with the `model.matrix` function to construct the model matrix:

 ```{r}
 model.matrix(delete.response(terms(y ~ x)), data = dd)
 ```